Obama "Clean and Articulate"/Beiden

 draft copy available.

-Tokyo] kindly translated all four of these books into
+Koichiro Shida [currently at Tokyo City University] kindly translated all four of these books into

 Japanese, culminating with publication of the

 SPAM book just in time for Christmas of 2008.
+The second printing was

 "Links Between Microscopic and Macroscopic Fluid Mechanics" (with Carol